hipe/tmx/lib/skylab/headless/doc/issues/084-what-is-the-deal-with-expression-agents.md

 hilarious to us. we just found the initial trigger of the "great earthquake" (which lead to the great fire)..

+(EDIT: you may be looking for [#141] the real with with expression agents if you mistakenly assumed that the title of this document reflected its contents)

 the uptake of all of it is this essay is shadowed by a same-titled one over at [#fa-052], "what is the deal with expression agents?". but what we're about to say is more interesting to us..